meeb/tubesync/README.md

 ### 1. Index frequency

-It's a good idea to add sources with a low an index frequency as possible.
+It's a good idea to add sources with as low an index frequency as possible.
 This is the duration between indexes of the source.
-An index is when TubeSync goes off and sees which videos available on a channel.
-Try and keep this as long as possible.
+An index is when TubeSync checks to see what videos available on a channel or playlist to find new media.
+Try and keep this as long as possible, 24 hours if possible.

 ### 2. Indexing massive channels